cfpb/grad-path/README.md

 The front end is a static, single-page application that connects to APIs hosted by the CFPB that provide the back-end data for various features.
-It requires Node 16 to build its CSS, JavaScript, and Nunjucks templates.

-## ℹ️ Current status

-This front end can currently be run in a local development environment against your own local consumerfinance.gov environment running concurrently, provided that consumerfinance.gov environment has the data needed to power this tool in its database.
-Once the CFPB updates its infrastructure to allow cross-origin requests to the data API, having a locally running version will not be necessary.

 ## Dependencies